leketech/Mental-Health-App/RENDER_DEPLOYMENT.md

 ## Architecture Overview

-The application is deployed as three separate services on Render:
+The application is deployed as two separate services on Render:
 1. **Frontend**: Static site serving the React application
 2. **Backend**: Web service running the Go API

-3. **Database**: PostgreSQL database service
+The database is an existing Render PostgreSQL database service that has already been provisioned.

 For detailed information about this deployment architecture, see [DEPLOYMENT_ARCHITECTURE_RENDER.md](DEPLOYMENT_ARCHITECTURE_RENDER.md).